AdobeDocs/commerce-extensibility/src/pages/webhooks/responses.md

 The endpoint is expected to return a `200` response and a JSON object or array of objects that indicates the result of the operation.
 Each operation object can contain the list of fields based on the operation (`op`) which should be performed.

-At the moment Adobe Commerce webhooks support 5 different operations:
+Adobe Commerce webhooks support the following operations:

-operation | Description
+Operation | Description
 --- | ---
-`success` | the process that triggered the original event continues without any changes.
+`success` | The process that triggered the original event continues without any changes.
-`exception` | causes Commerce to terminate the process that triggered the original event `add` | updates the arguments in the original events by adding data described in the operation `replace` | replaces the arguments values in the original events based based on the response `remove` | removes values or nodes from the arguments in the original event by provided path
+`exception` | Causes Commerce to terminate the process that triggered the original event.
+`add` | Updates the arguments in the original event by adding data described in the operation `replace` | Replaces argument values in the original event, based on the response.
+`remove` | Removes values or nodes from the arguments in the original event by the provided path

 ### Success operation

-The `success` operation is returned in cases when changes are not needed and the process that triggered the original event continues without any changes.
+The `success` operation is returned when changes are not needed.
+The process that triggered the original event continues without any changes.

 The response of a successful request is as follows: